nickmvincent/DataLeverageRoundup/readme.md

 - Let links mostly speak for themselves.
 To start, we've include a brief quote from each link that tries to give a high-level summary.
 - For each link, we also include a very brief summary and highlight unique strengths
   - Was the tool designed with explicit concessions in mind?
 In other words, are users of the tool already actively working to *exert leverage*?
+  - Does the tool work well for collective action?
+  - etc.
 - Emphasize tools that are particularly easy to use.
 We're eager for people to share their experiences using these tools.

+In addition to content contributions, we're also in interested in feedback about what kinds of structured information would be useful.
+In particular, we hope to eventually create structured data (for instance, a CSV file) that describes data leverage tools.
+What attributes (i.e. columns) would you like to see?